PennockTech/textar/README.md

 of the headers.
 An optional final section can be an index, to be recreated as needed.

-The support for JSON came in when I considered symlinks.
+The support for JSON came in when I considered symlinks, before realizing that I already had the filename and these were simpler than expected.
 And then I wanted to be able to embed the output of `jq .` as a blob, unmodified, and pipe entries through jq(1) freely.
 The requirement of `jsonmulti` for all intermediate lines to be indented is designed to allow this.

 The support of MIME types as a file type is for a vague notion of cloud-init or desktop MIME dispatch.
 To avoid ambiguity or frivolous usage, this